1.1. OpenMolcas Website

 1.3. libxc Capability

-The OpenMOLCAS master branch was updated on January 26, 2022 with respect to some syntax changes associated with MC-PDFT calculations.
-This was done in order to enable the use of translation or full translation of any LSDA or GA (i.e., GGA or NGA) that is in libxc.
+The OpenMolcas master branch was updated on January 26, 2022 with respect to some syntax changes associated with MC-PDFT calculations.
+This was done in order to enable the use of translation or full translation of any LSDA or GGA that is in libxc.
 As of this update, such MC-PDFT calculations will prefix the KS-DFT functionals with T: or FT: (for example, the previous syntax TPBE becomes T:PBE).
-New MC-PDFT functionals that are translated or fully translated from KS-DFT functionals no longer need to be hardcoded into the program provided that the LSDA or GA is available in libxc.
+It is no longer necessary hard code translations or full translations of LSDA or GA functionals if they are in libxc.

 OpenMolcas has all or most of the capabilites described in that article plus several new ones contributed by many workers at many institutions.
 At Minnesota we have made several enhancements beyond what is in version 8.2.